DeepRank/deeprank/docs/tutorial2_dataGeneration.rst

 these 5 decoys will be copied to the output HDF5 file.

-We also need to specify the PDB files of native structures, which are required to calculate targets like RMSD, FNAT, etc,
+We also need to specify the PDB files of native structures, which are required to calculate targets like RMSD, FNAT, etc.

 >>> pdb_native = ['./1AK4/native']